-- The daily incidents of marginalization, objectification, dehumanization, intimidation, et cetera, experienced by those I'm connected to/work with, can create moral distress or STS. - Connected to my child, my child's friend, my partner, my friend, my colleague, so on - Working with any formal role, including volunteer - One may be both personally experiencing insidious trauma as well as any moral distress/STS from those they're connect to/working with. - If any part(s) of my identity/circumstance is part of the group that can experience insidious trauma, I may have additional vulnerabilities, such as: - o Identification with individuals of a similar identity(ies) or with similar experiences. - Being asked/feeling compelled to contribute expertise about my marginalized identity(ies). - Having a greater load than others.
+- Connected to my child, my child's friend, my partner, my friend, my colleague, etc - Working with any formal role, including volunteer - The daily incidents of marginalization, objectification, dehumanization, intimidation, et cetera, experienced by those I'm connected to/work with, can create moral distress or STS. - One may be both personally experiencing insidious trauma (outside of or/and at work)- as well as any moral distress/STS from those they're connect to/working with. - If any part(s) of my identity/circumstance is part of the group that can experience insidious trauma, I may have additional vulnerabilities, such as: - Identification with individuals of a similar identity(ies) or with similar experiences. - Being asked/feeling compelled to contribute expertise about my marginalized identity(ies). - Having a greater load than others. - Higher workloads and being asked to take on additional responsibilities. - Work specific Lack of safety or support in their agency.